Pro-Palestine protests at Massachusetts Institute of Technology: Protester demands

 These demands developed popular support among students.
 In March 2024, MIT undergraduates voted by 64% in a campus-wide referendum sponsored by the Undergraduate Association to call for a ceasefire in Gaza and cut all research and financial ties with the Israeli military.
-In April, members of the MIT Graduate Student Union (United Electric 256) voted by 71% to ratify a similar resolution.
+In April, 942 members of the 7,700-member MIT Graduate Student Union (United Electric 256) voted by 71% in favor of a similar resolution.
 Over spring 2024, thousands signed the “No Science for Apartheid” pledge.
 Two resolutions in the Graduate Student Council passed in December 2024 and February 2025 calling for the Israeli military to be barred from sponsoring MIT research and that MIT adopt ethical funding criteria.

 Composition

 The campus movement at MIT was a rainbow coalition, composed of students from Arab, Jewish, Black, White, Desi, Latino, Asian and other backgrounds.
 In October 2023, over 15 groups formed the MIT Coalition for Palestine, which grew to include: